Ramification conjecture and Hirzebruch's property of line arrangements: Case

 Suppose now that the conditions of Corollary \ref{linesinC2} are not satisfied.
-Denote by $\Xi$ the projection of $\Theta$ in $\tfrac12\cdot\SS^2=\SS^3/\SS^1$; $\Xi$ is a finite set of points.
+Denote by $\Xi$ the projection of $\Theta$ in $\tfrac12\cdot\mathbb{S}^2=\mathbb{S}^3/\mathbb{S}^1$; note that $\Xi$ is a finite set of points.
 In this case there is an open half-sphere containing all points $\Xi$.
-Denote by $P$ be the convex hull of points $\Xi$.
+Denote by $P$ the convex hull of $\Xi$.
 Note that $\Xi$ and therefore $P$ are $\Gamma$-invariant sets.
-Therefore the action on $\SS^2$ is cyclic.
+Therefore the action on $\mathbb{S}^2$ is cyclic.
 The latter means that $L$ consists of one line.

 If $\Gamma$ is infinite, we can apply the above argument to each isotropy group of $\Gamma$.
 We get that $\Ram_{\Gamma_x}$ is $\CAT[0]$ for the isotropy group $\Gamma_x$ at any point $x\in\CC^2$.
 Then it remains to apply Proposition \ref{orbianalog}(\ref{orbianalog:i}).